RonenNess/PintarJS/README.md

 var canvasPintar = new PintarJS(null, PintarJS.Renderers.Canvas);
 ```

+Will just use the Canvas renderer, without trying anything else.

+### Renderers

+As mentioned above, PintarJS support few types of renderers.
+These are:

+#### WebGL Renderer

+The default renderer, which uses WebGL2 and fallback to WebGL1 if not supported.
+This is the fastest option, with more effects supported.

+Note: the default WebGL renderer uses 'bitmap font rendering' to handle texts (described later), which is the preferred method because it only uses WebGL and its the fastest, but there's also a Hybrid method that utilize canvas for texts.

+#### WebGL Hybrid Renderer

+This renderer is the same as WebGL renderer, but instead of using bitmap font rendering it will create a transparent overlay canvas and use canvas rendering API to handle texts.

+While it solve all the bitmap font rendering drawbacks (described later), it has the following drawbacks of its own:

+1. Its slower.
+2. On some browsers, like some versions of FireFox, mixing WebGL and canvas cause heavy stuttering anf FPS drops, which makes it unusable.
+3. You can't sort Sprites and Texts; Texts will always be rendered above sprites in this technique.

+This renderer will never be used, unless you explicitly pick it.

+#### Canvas Renderer

+Canvas renderer is the fallback renderer that PintarJS will use if WebGL is not supported.
+Its slower than WebGL and don't support all effects / blend modes, but its pretty good and covers almost everything the WebGL covers.

 ### Drawing Frame

 To draw with PintarJS you need to start / end every frame: